fotf91/persadodeliverable/README.md

 ## Technology Used

-This project has been built using the following technologies:
+This project has been developed using the following technologies:
 - Java 1.8 with Spring Boot Framework
 - Apache Maven 3.6.3
 - H2 Database

 # Get Started

-# Download the code
+## Download the code
 Use the following command to clone the project:
 - ```git clone https://github.com/fotf91/persadodeliverable```